wp-plugins/sexybookmarks/readme.txt

 * Buzzster!

 == Other Notes ==

 = Special Thanks & Credits =

 The plugin wouldn't be half of what it is today if it weren't for people like you who take the time to help it grow!
 Whether it be by submitting bug reports, translations, or maybe even a little development help.

-Listed below are credits and thanks to some of you who have helped us out a great deal:
+Listed here are credits and special thanks to some of you who have helped us out a great deal:  [Shareaholic.com](http://www.shareaholic.com/tools/wordpress/credits)

 = Translations =